aceable/interview-fullstack/README.md

 # Interview Fullstack Application

 A modern fullstack application built with Node.js, Express, MongoDB, React, and TypeScript.
-This project is designed to be used as a shell for interviewing candidates by introducing intentionally broken code for debugging exercises.
+This project is designed to be used as a shell for interviewing candidates by introducing intentionally broken code for debugging exercises, while simulating several of the concepts used at Aceable today.

 ## Project Structure